-Zendaya Teases 1970s-Inspired Collection With Tommy Hilfiger on Instagram
+Zendaya Teases 1970s-Inspired Collection With Tommy Hilfiger On Instagram

 “SO BEAUTIFUL,” said another.

 The collection was shown to fashion editors months in advance in preparation for it to premiere on Paris runways on March 2.
-InStyle reported that the designs are “versatile” and the ’70s-inspired t-shirts and jeans pair with dressier items like a varnished burgundy leather jacket and skirt.
-Zendaya said she and Roach created the collection with by pulling inspiration from 1970s icons like Donna Summer, Diana Ross and Bianca Jagger.
-She said she also wanted the line to represent who she is today and not as the child the public met her as.
+InStyle reported that the designs are “versatile” and the ’70s-inspired T-shirts and jeans pair with dressier items, like a varnished burgundy leather jacket and skirt.
+Zendaya said she and Roach created the collection by pulling inspiration from 1970s icons like Donna Summer, Diana Ross, and Bianca Jagger.
+She said she also wanted the line to represent who she is today, and not as the child the public met her as.

 “Honestly, and selfishly, I made clothes for the ‘grown woman me,” she said.
 “The staple pieces I feel I need in my wardrobe now that I’m maturing into my own style.”